kaytat/SimpleProtocolServer/README.md

 ## Limitations

+### One client only
+Although PulseAudio's module will allow multiple connections, this server does not.

 ### No XP support
 I've only tested this with one Win7 machine.
 And it doesn't seem to work with XP.